UAlberta-NLP/KinshipAutoLex/Codes For Method/Results/README.md

-# KinshipAutoLex
+# Results
-This repository is for the paper Translation-based Lexicalization Generation and Lexical Gap Detection: Application to Kinship Terms.
+This folder contains the generated results of the implemented method.